 Latest TRP Ratings: Kundali Bhagya Tops The TRP Chart; Kaun Banega Crorepati Grabs Third Spot

 The TRP/BARC ratings for Week 38 (September 14-September 20, 2019) are out!
 Zee TV's Kundali Bhagya has topped the TRP chart, pushing Star Plus' Yeh Rishta Kya Kehlata Hai to the second spot.
-Sony TV's Kaun Banega Crorepati 11 and The Kapil Sharma Show, which are at the third and fourth places, have got Sony TV to the top spot.
+Sony TV's Kaun Banega Crorepati 11 and The Kapil Sharma Show, which are at the third and fourth places, have got the channel to the top spot.

 Star Plus has dropped to the second spot, while SAB TV, Zee TV and Colors TV have retained their third, fourth and fifth places, respectively.